sudhamhebbarbrown/PokemonFormalVerfication/README.md

 Pokémon with Basic Stats:

 Each Pokémon has a name, HP (health points), and 2 moves.
-Each move has a type (e.g., fire, water, grass) and a damage value.
+Each move has a type (fire, water, grass) and a damage value.
 Turn-Based Combat System:

 Two Pokémon take turns attacking each other.